nicolasvargaszz/nicolasvargaszz/README.md

 ## I'm a Student, Friend, Developer, and a Teacher!!

-- 🌱 I’m currently learning new things about Data Sciences, Machine learning, database administration, data visualization and data analysis.
+- 😀I’m currently learning new things about Data Sciences, Machine learning, database administration, data visualization and data analysis.
-- 👯 I’m looking to collaborate with other programmers and contributing with open source projects.
+- 🫡 I’m looking to collaborate with other programmers and contributing with open source projects.
-- 🥅 2024 Goals: Learn more about Machine Learning models and algorithm, also interested about CNNs.
+- 🎮 2024 Goals: Learn more about Machine Learning models and algorithm, also interested about CNNs.
-- ⚡ Fun fact: I started learning programming when i was 11 years old in C++.
+- 👾Fun fact: I started learning programming when i was 11 years old in C++.
-- 🔨 Rigth now i'm working on a Data sciences and bussines intelligences company.
+- 🧑🏻‍💻 Rigth now i'm working on a Data sciences and bussines intelligences company.
 Here in my contry Paraguay.

 ### Connect with me: